FC Viktoria Plzeň: Recent history

 In 1992, the club returned to its historical name FC Viktoria Plzeň and the very next season, advanced to the first league, where it remained until 1999.

 In the first years of the new millennium, Viktoria was owned by a foreign investor – Italian Football Company Ltd EAST.
 This situation lasted until March 2005, when 100% of the club's shares were purchased by local interests.
 The summer of 2005 also brought back relations with the Czech motor company Škoda, which had previously been the club's name sponsors.

 On 18 May 2010, Viktoria won the Czech Cup final 2–1 against Jablonec, and returned to European competitions via the 2010–11 UEFA Europa League.
 Viktoria entered in the third qualifying round against Beşiktaş and held them 1–1 at home before losing 3–0 away.

 Viktoria won its first ever league championship in 2010–11, finishing with 69 points to Sparta Prague's 68.
 The club therefore qualified for a play-off to the 2011–12 UEFA Champions League, in which they defeated Copenhagen 5–2 on aggregate.
 Viktoria were placed in Group H alongside reigning champions Barcelona and Milan, and reached third place in the group by recording a victory over BATE Borisov.
 This saw the club drop into the 2011–12 UEFA Europa League in the round of 32, where they lost 4–2 on aggregate to Schalke 04 after extra time.

 The club's Stadion města Plzně was also rebuilt in 2011.
-On 11 June 2011, Viktoria celebrated together with fans in the courtyard of the Pilsner Urquell brewery for a centennial anniversary.
-In January 2012, the club held a festive gala for its centenary, and voted current midfielder Pavel Horváth as its greatest player of all-time.
+The same year on 11 June, Viktoria celebrated together with fans in the courtyard of the Pilsner Urquell brewery for a centennial anniversary.
+In January 2012, the club held a festive gala for its centenary, and voted current midfielder Pavel Horváth as its greatest player of all time.

 The 2011–12 season saw Viktoria finish in third place in the league, three points behind champions Slovan Liberec, to qualify for a third consecutive Europa League campaign.
 Starting in the second qualifying round, the club advanced past Metalurgi Rustavi of Georgia and Ruch Chorzów of Poland to set up a play-off against the Belgian club Lokeren, in which Viktoria advanced on away goals after a 2–2 aggregate draw.
 The club finished first in Group B, ahead of the tournament's reigning champions Atlético Madrid.
 In the round of 32, Viktoria were drawn against Napoli and won 3–0 away and 2–0 at home to advance to the last 16, where they played Fenerbahçe.
 Viktoria lost the home leg 1–0, and in the away leg (which was played behind closed doors due to the Istanbul club's fans' recent conduct) drew 1–1, resulting in their elimination.
-Viktoria won the Czech league for a second time in the 2012–13 season.
+Viktoria won the Czech First League for a second time in the 2012–13 season.